sammygb26/Obsidian/Learning/Fundamentals of Neuroscience/Excitation and Inhibition.md

 There is also the Inhibitory Post Synaptic Potential or IPSP which reduces the likelihood of the post synaptic neuron firing.
 The **red** inhibitory neuron connects to the post synaptic cell.
 The membrane potential seen in the post synaptic potential after stimulating this **red** neuron is small.
 But tends to prevent post synaptic neuron form firing an action potential.
 It is therefore seen as a stop signal.
 The IPSP may not change the membrane potential a lot but it changes the *electrical properties* of the membrane to work against EPSPs.

 Different ions have different Nernst potentials.
 For example Potassium -90mV, Sodium 55mV and Chlorine -65mV.
 When the membrane is made more *permeable* to an ion the membrane potential moves towards that ions Nernst potential in general.
 Making the membrane more permeable to Sodium therefore depolarizes the membrane.
-If we make the ion concentration of potassium greater we can change the membrane potential to be more positive.
+If we make the ion concentration of potassium greater we can change the membrane potential to be more negative.
 The IPSP can then be observed.
 For example with a small dip.
 This may be caused by opening Chloride channels so pulling the potential closer to -65mV.
 So the IPSP can even increase the ion membrane potential to just be closer to some ion's Nernst potential.
 This acts like an anchor making it harder for the EPSP to affect the membrane potential.
 They don't just have to *open chloride channels* but have also been found to *open potassium channels*, *block calcium channels*.
 Different placements of synapses can also affect which signals are inhibited or which areas of the cell are excited etc. **Somatic** mean cell body targeted.

 ![[Pasted image 20220527101611.png]]